learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

 input.addEventListener('click', clickAlert);
 ```

+We could then hook up as many elements as we'd like to our `clickAlert`.
+Just as
-To hook up our other div, we would use our CSS selector skills to grab the
+we did for the `input` element, we would first use our CSS selector skills to
-element and save it to a variable, then add an event listener to that element.
+grab the desired element and save it to a variable, then add the `click` event
+listener to that element.
 Give it a try!

+With this approach, even if we're using our `clickAlert` with a whole bunch of
-With this approach, if we decide later that we want to change the text of the
+elements, if we decide later that we want to change the text of the alert to
-alert to "Hee hee, that tickles!" instead, we would only need to make that
-change in one place.
+"Hee hee, that tickles!" instead, we would only need to make that change in one
+place: inside our `clickAlert()` function.

 **Note**: we pass `clickAlert` as the argument, not `clickAlert()`.
 This is
 because we don't want to _invoke_ the function in this line of code.
 Instead, we